This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 It’s “my day”, but I didn’t do anything for it, and feel completely illegitimate.

-I found that the solution to this was to make my life more challenging by stepping out of my comfort zone, feel the pain, be rewarded for it, and reap entitlement.
+I found that the solution to this was to make my life more challenging by stepping out of my comfort zone, feel the pain, be rewarded for it, and reap the reward.

-This is also one of the reasons why I like very difficult and bitchy girls.
+This is also one of the reasons why I like difficult and bitchy girls.

 Somehow, the relationship is more rewarding because it’s more difficult.
 I don’t like getting things when they’re easy to get.
 I don’t feel entitled.